If you are looking for fun activities to do on school holidays – well we have 100 of them!

 Take Your Dog to the Beach

-Most dogs love the beach, so as kids.
+Most dogs love the beach, and so as kids.
 Give them both the opportunity to experience the joy of romping on the sandy beach!

 Build a Sandcastle at the Beach